austral-electronics/QuantumCM4/README.md

 Note : Above 82 °C (180 °F), the clock frequency is automatically lowered, regardless of which flag is set.
 This action will reduce heat development.
 Once cooled down, the clock is restored to its original frequency.

+You can view the 3 informations using a bash script :

+    while :
+    do
+      vcgencmd measure_clock arm
+      vcgencmd measure_temp
+      vcgencmd get_throttled
+      sleep 1
+      echo ''
+    done

-You can also lauch a python script to log a long test :
+You can also lauch a python script to log a long test in a csv file :

     from gpiozero import CPUTemperature
     from time import sleep, strftime, time